vargylet/couch-deploy/README.md

 # Couch Deploy
 A tiny app that will pull and redeploy your docker containers when a GitHub webhook is received.
-You just have to push an update to your repository.
+You just have to push an update to your repository and the app does the rest.

 # Requirements
 ## Structure